A Guide Physical Therapy for Sciatica (Lumbar Radiculopathy)

 - Overstretching of neural tissue (from an injury or chronically poor posture)

-A physical therapist will perform a comprehensive physical examination to help diagnose the cause of your symptoms.
+A physical therapist will perform a comprehensive physical examination to help diagnose the cause of your symptoms and make treating sciatic pain more effective.
 This examination will assess:

 - Medical history and lifestyle